viniciusrondon/AI-Engineering-Systems-Development-Research-Project/fine_tunning/REPORT.md

 The fine-tuning process successfully achieved significant improvements in several key areas:

-1. **Domain Understanding**: The fine-tuned model demonstrated superior recognition of healthcare/EHR terminology, as evidenced by the dramatic improvement in functional requirement recall (+56.94%)
+1. **Domain Understanding**: The fine-tuned model demonstrated superior recognition of healthcare/EHR terminology, as evidenced by the significant improvement in functional requirement recall (+38.01%)
 2. **Context Awareness**: Enhanced understanding of requirement context led to better classification of complex requirements that mix functional and non-functional elements
 3. **Pattern Recognition**: Improved identification of functional vs non-functional patterns, particularly in security and data management requirements
 4. **Consistency**: More consistent classification across similar requirements, reducing the high false negative rate observed in the base model